Glossary of key life insurance terms

 The value of a fund derived by the multiplication of the fund's share price by the number of outstanding shares.
-Most often, this is applied in order to determine the value of the specific companies.
+Most often, this is applied in to determine the value of the specific companies.

 Date of commencement

 These are effectively financial instruments used by the government to borrow money from the public.
-The rates of interest and term period of government bonds are fixed.
+The rates of interest and the term period of government bonds are fixed.

 Joint and survivor option

-An option on an annuity that provides that the annuity payout will continue through the lives if two people.
+An option on an annuity that provides that the annuity payout will continue through the lives of two people.
 If one of the payees dies, payments continue to the second payee throughout that payee's lifetime.

 An insurance policy that a company purchases on a key employee whose knowledge, network and experience is so essential that the untimely death of the employee will have a severe impact on the profitability of the company.

 Termination of a life insurance contract because of non-payment of premiums.
 If there are non-forfeiture values, the policy lapses but may remain effective with reduced paid-up insurance.

 The value of a fund share.
 It is determined by dividing the total value of the fund's assets by the number of outstanding shares.
 This value is calculated daily by the fund.

 The price to buy one share of a specific kind.